uw-bionlp/PedSHAC/README.md

 # Dataset
 Dataset to be released, after the IRB approval from our home institution, and the de-identification step.
+Thanks for your patience!

 # Annotator agreement and evaluation
 Annotator agreement is evaluated by Dr. Kevin Lybarger's [script](https://github.com/Lybarger/brat_scoring).